Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum -y groupremove 'Network Servers'

-As you can see, yum allows users to install, update, or remove package groups just like it does with standalone packages.
+As you can see, yum allows users to install, update, or remove package groups just like with standalone packages.
 It makes system management much easier for both general users and remove server admins.

 21. Displaying Enabled or Disabled Repositories